Marne Maitland: Early life

 Maitland was born in Calcutta, to Anglo-Indian parents.
-He was educated at Bedales School in Hampshire, before going up to Magdalene College, Cambridge, where he took a BA in 1936.
-He acted in repertory companies, before the outbreak of the Second World War led him to enlist in the British Army.
+He was educated at Bedales School in Hampshire before going up to Magdalene College, Cambridge, where he took a BA in 1936.
+He acted in repertory companies before the outbreak of the Second World War led him to enlist in the British Army.
 He served in the Royal Artillery, commissioned as a second lieutenant on 20 November 1941.

 Career

 After his military discharge, Maitland joined the Old Vic Company.
 He made his film debut in Cairo Road (1950).
 His sharp, dark features and small stature saw him typecast as villains from the Middle and Far East, particularly for Hammer Film Productions.
 These include The Camp on Blood Island (1958), The Stranglers of Bombay (1960), The Terror of the Tongs (1961), and as Malay in The Reptile (1966).

 His other film roles include Father Brown (1954), Bhowani Junction (1956), Carlton-Browne of the F.O.
 (1959), I'm All Right Jack (1959), Cleopatra (1963), Lord Jim (1965), Khartoum (1966), Anne of the Thousand Days (1969), and Man of La Mancha (1972).
 He played the shady gunsmith Lazar in the 1974 James Bond film The Man with the Golden Gun.

-He made numerous television appearances in programmes such as The Buccaneers, Danger Man, The Avengers (as a sinister Eastern delegate in the 1967 episode "Death's Door"), The Saint, The Champions, Department S, and Randall and Hopkirk, and the Granada series The Jewel in the Crown (1984, as Pandit Baba, a scholar agitating for an end to British rule in India).
+He made numerous television appearances in programmes such as The Buccaneers, Danger Man, The Avengers (as a sinister Eastern delegate in the 1967 episode "Death's Door"), The Saint, The Champions, Department S, and Randall and Hopkirk (Deceased), and the Granada series The Jewel in the Crown (1984, as Pandit Baba, a scholar agitating for an end to British rule in India).

 In the early 1970s, Maitland moved to Italy and established residence in Rome, whereupon he appeared in many Italian productions, including in Federico Fellini's Roma and Peter Greenaway's The Belly of an Architect.
 Like several of his fellow UK actors relocated to Italy, like Cyril Cusack and Edmund Purdom, Maitland moonlighted as an English-language dubber.